How to apply

 General Call for Proposals

 Every year a General Call for Proposals is published, presenting opportunities for organisations and individuals active in the fields of education, training, youth and sport.
 In the Call you can find the objectives of the programme, an overview of the actions it is divided in, eligibility of potential actors, budget and duration of projects, and submission deadlines for each action.
 You can consult the latest Call for Proposals in our Calls section.
-In addition, some Specific Calls for Proposals are published at centralised level, through the website of the Education, Audiovisual and Culture Executive Agency (EACEA).
+In addition, some Specific Calls for Proposals are published at centralised level, through the website of the European Education and Culture Executive Agency.

 A more detailed overview of the conditions and requirements of the actions you can apply for under the General Call can be found in the Erasmus+ Programme Guide.
 It is the key document for anyone considering applying, and can be accessed online or downloaded as a PDF.